HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## Performing system reset while Signed WDAC policy is deployed
+## Performing System Reset While Signed WDAC Policy Is Deployed

 If you've deployed a Signed WDAC policy on a system and then decide to reset it, either using local install or cloud download, it will fail during the reset process.
 You must remove the signed WDAC policy prior to performing the reset.